 Benefits of Solvent-Free PET Intrinsic Viscosity Measurement

-A dedicated solvent-free PET IV tester requires very little chemical expertise to operate correctly and can be used on site next to the process line.
-The sample needs to be tested only once to obtain a value for both the intrinsic viscosity and the degradation factor, and the test takes less than 20 minutes from dry sample.
-In contrast to this the solvent method involves preparing several solutions of varying quantities of polymer and organic solvent, measuring the relative viscosity of each, and extrapolating back to zero concentration of polymer.
-This is time consuming and requires trained laboratory staff to formulate the solutions accurately.
+A dedicated solvent-free PET IV tester requires very little chemical expertise to operate correctly and can be used on-site next to the process line.
+The sample needs to be tested only once to obtain a value for both the intrinsic viscosity and the degradation factor, and the test takes less than 20 minutes from the dry sample.
+In contrast to this, the solvent method involves preparing several solutions of varying quantities of polymer and organic solvent, measuring the relative viscosity of each, and extrapolating back to zero concentration of polymer.
+This is time-consuming and requires trained laboratory staff to formulate the solutions accurately.

 Applications of PET Testing

 Solvent-free PET test methods are used for monitoring the IV of incoming raw material, both for pure product and recycled material to ensure that there is no great variance from batch to batch.

 Solvent-free PET test methods can also be used to check the injection molding process by grinding the finished product and measuring the IV again.
 A melt pot designed for use with the IV measurement test instrument enables molten PET to be taken directly off the process line for measurement of IV at various stages in the process.
 Thus not only does the instrument measure the characteristics of the raw polymer but also the integrity of all stages in the process.

 Design & Development of PET Testing